aerospike/aerolab/README.md

 * AWS
 * GCP

-## Routing to the containers using other Docker solutions
+## Routing to the containers using Docker Desktop

-Containers cannot be accessed directly by their IPs in certain Docker installations (specifically on macOS and Windows).
-To work around this, you can create a tunnel to a Docker container.
-Once a tunnel container is set up, you can access AeroLab containers directly.
-For example, if your Aerospike node is on 172.17.0.3 port 3000, you can directly seed from that node on the desktop.
-This is particularly important when starting multi-node clusters, because client code on the desktop must be able to connect to all nodes.
+Containers on Docker Desktop cannot be accessed directly by their IPs.
+For this purpose, AeroLab will automatically attempt to map host ports to container ports.

+The containers can then be accessed using IP `127.0.0.1` and the port shown under `aerolab inventory list`.
+Aerospike clusters created using this method can be seeded and connected to directly from the desktop computer, using the `services-alternate` option in either Aerospike tools or in the client libraries.

+To disable this functionality and prevent AeroLab from modifying Aerospike configuration files to that effect, create clusters with the `--no-autoexpose` switch.

+An alternative method of access exists on MacOS and Linux, if using `--no-autoexpose`.
 See the tunnel container [setup instructions](docs/tunnel-container-setup.md) for more information about setting up tunneling for direct container access.

-You can see the IP addresses of running AeroLab containers with the `aerolab cluster-list` command.

 ## Documentation